If you know what you're doing, there's no reason why you can't be comfortable paddling in a wetsuit or drysuit in hot weather.

 Your body produces heat internally through metabolism and exercise, and gains heat from external sources like sunlight.
 To prevent overheating in hot weather, your body has an automatic and very effective cooling system – the evaporation of sweat.

 In addition to paddling and trail hiking, this technique works like a charm when biking or running, and it's the perfect solution for working outdoors on a hot day.
+As noted above, this will increase your comfort, safety, and athletic performance when you're exercising in hot weather.
+It's also your key to avoiding heat-related medical problems.

 Cooling By Conduction